 All pigs should live in a suitable and comfortable environment.
 A pig’s home affects how a pig feels, thinks and behaves.
 Providing your pig with shelter and a comfortable resting area is one way you can make sure that your pig stays healthy and happy.

-One of these freedoms is: Freedom from discomfort.
-In this section, you will learn about this freedom and how you can make sure your pig has the right environment and shelter they need to be free from discomfort.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Freedoms is: Freedom from Discomfort.
+In this section you will learn about this freedom and how you can make sure your pigs have the right environment and shelter they need to be free from discomfort.

 If your pig will be living outside, you will need to make sure their housing area is safe and secure from either them being able to escape or from other animals coming into their environment.